Archive for the 'Uncategorized' Category

 Evan Asano has been a thought leader in the influencer marketing space since 2010 with the last launch of one of first agencies.
 He also was often featured in press and news articles for insights and predictions about influencer marketing including: making the top 100 list of most influential people in influencer marketing, discussing Revolve’s influencer strategy in Forbes, discussing the growth of influencer marketing in the New York Times, collaborating with the Wall Street Journal on a study of influencer sponsorship rates, discussing Instagram’s strategy in competing with TikTok in CNN, and highlighting and industry-revealing case study with fake influencers and brand sponsorships in Adweek.

 Evan Asano has been a speaker on influencer marketing at events like Vidcon and Social Media Week.
+Evan is an also real estate investor with Airbnb and video production spaces & properties in Venice and other Southern California areas.

 No responses yet